A class that had a life-changing influence on my time at Oberlin.

 Ensembles and Lessons

-Many A&S students perform in credit-bearing ensembles or participate without registering for credit.
+Many arts and sciences students perform in credit-bearing ensembles or participate without registering for credit.

 - Oberlin Arts & Sciences Orchestra